cmu-transparency/gloronet/index.md

 ![Logo](media/logo_img.png#center)

-This site introduces GloRo Nets (for "globally robust networks"), a family of Deep Neural Networks that is verifiably robust against $\ell_p$-norm-bounded perturbations.
+This site introduces GloRo Nets (for "globally robust networks"), a family of Deep Neural Networks that is verifiably robust against L2-norm-bounded perturbations.
 Our Lipschitz-based robustness verification is *instant* and *deterministic* (so there is no false positive case) and scales favorably well to ImageNet-scale models.
 GloRo Nets have inspired a set of follow-up works in deep learning safety, explainability, overfitting and privacy.
 Read each individual post [HERE] for more information about GloRo-based works.

 ## Contributions of GloRo Nets to Robustness Research
 ### State-of-the-art Provable Robustness